Takudzwatichivangani/SQL-real-estate-data-warehouse-project/README.md

 # 🏠 SQL Real Estate Data Warehouse Project

-Welcome to the **SQL Real Estate Data Warehouse Project!** 🚀
 This project showcases the complete design and implementation of a **modern data warehouse** for real estate analytics — from raw data ingestion to analytical modeling and reporting.
-It demonstrates **best practices in Data Engineering, SQL development, and Data Architecture**, making it an ideal portfolio project for showcasing hands-on technical skills.

 ---